haiderlikesrust/bonkkv2/TOKEN_STORAGE.md

 ## Overview

-BONKv2.fun is a **Pump.fun wrapper** - we only list and display tokens that are created through our platform.
+PONK.fun is a **Pump.fun wrapper** - we only list and display tokens that are created through our platform.
 All tokens created via our API are stored in our SQLite database.

 ## How It Works